 Student Success Coaches

-For example, some students find it easy to communicate with professors and fellow students, others do not.
-The right success coach can act as a liaison between the student and the learning community, helping them to develop the skills and confidence necessary to ultimately make those connections on their own.
-In this case, that may mean coaching students on how to best communicate with their professors virtually, or it may mean helping students learn how to effectively communicate through writing emails.
+Some students find it easy to communicate with professors and fellow students, while others do not.
+The right success coach can act as a liaison between the student and the learning community, helping them develop the skills and confidence necessary to make those connections independently.
+In this case, that may mean coaching students on how to best communicate with their professors virtually or helping students learn how to communicate through writing emails effectively.

 The Hiring Process

-When seeking to hire the right people, learning institutions first and foremost need to have a clearly defined set of values and goals.
-As an example, the learning institutions who have partnered with Watermark (formerly Aviso Retention) have a goal of serving the most underrepresented and underserved students in their communities including first-gen, low-income, and +20% minority enrollment.
+When seeking to hire the right people, learning institutions, first and foremost, need to have a clearly defined set of values and goals.
+For example, the learning institutions partnered with Watermark aim to serve the most underrepresented and underserved students in their communities, including first-gen, low-income, and minority enrollment.
 This provides a jumping-off point for human resources managers who seek like-minded candidates with the talent to achieve these goals.

 Finding the right people for an institution is not a task to be underestimated.
-It likely will take time to hire the right people, and that's okay.
-Rushing to make a hiring decision risks the consequence of bringing on board candidates who may not fit the institution's desired qualifications and ultimately they may lose ground in meeting their student success and equity goals.
+Hiring the right people will likely take time, and that's okay.
+Rushing to make a hiring decision risks bringing on board candidates who may not fit the institution's desired qualifications, and ultimately they may lose ground in meeting their student success and equity goals.

 As part of the hiring process, learning institutions will want to learn about the candidates' talents and experiences that make them qualified to be part of the team.
-When interviewing candidates, experts recommend thinking outside the box of standard interview techniques and questions.
+Experts recommend thinking outside the box of standard interview techniques and questions when interviewing candidates.

-Hiring experts also advise to be creative in interviewing.
+Hiring experts also advise being creative in interviewing.
 Job candidates will be prepared for the standard interview questions.
 Being creative with interview questions will allow hiring managers to observe how candidates think on their feet and will give insight into what makes them tick.

-Additionally, asking candidates about their own life experiences can help to determine what talents they may have that aren't obvious on a résumé.
-Life experience that aligns with today's college students is especially important for student success coaches and mentors, where it is a useful and necessary skill to be able to identify and/or empathize with what the students are experiencing.
+Additionally, asking candidates about their life experiences can help determine what talents they may have that aren't obvious on a resume.
+Life experience that aligns with today's college students is essential for student success coaches and mentors, where it is a valuable and necessary skill to identify and empathize with what the students are experiencing.

-By having a clearly defined mission and set of goals, learning institutions are able to help identify what kind of candidates will best serve the needs of their students.
-The right people work hard to reach the goals of the institution and their programs, which shows via their commitment to their students and student achievement.
+By having a clearly defined mission and set of goals, learning institutions can help identify what kind of candidates will best serve the needs of their students.
+The right people work hard to reach the institution's goals and programs, which shows via their commitment to their students and student achievement.
 This dedication goes a long way in helping to reach desired student equity goals and academic achievement.